Ezra-Park/Ezra-Park/README.md

 I'm a dedicated and highly motivated cybersecurity professional on a mission to secure digital infrastructures.
 My journey into cybersecurity is driven by a passion for continuous learning and a strong desire to contribute to robust defense strategies.

-With a background in leadership and team management from my prior career, I bring strong communication, problem-solving, and risk management skills that are critical in the security landscape.
+My prior career honed my **leadership and team management skills**, where I successfully guided initiatives and managed diverse teams.
+These experiences translate directly into my cybersecurity approach, enabling me to excel in **problem-solving, risk management, and clear communication**.

 ---